Fair Division with Bounded Sharing: Binary and Non-Degenerate Valuations: Truthful Fair Division

-\citet{cole2013mechanism} present a different mechanism called Strong Demand Mechanism (SDM), which is particularly efficient when there are many agents and few goods (as in the case of coupon-based privatization).
+A possible way to overcome this issue is to interpret $f_i$ not as a fraction but as a probability, that is: with probability $f_i$, agent $i$ receives his/her share in the max-product allocation, otherwise agent $i$ receives nothing.
+Since the utilities of all agents (assuming they are risk-neutral) are the same in both cases, the randomized mechanism is still truthful and has at most $n-1$ sharings.
+However, in contrast to the randomized mechanism based on consensus allocation, it does not guarantee proportionality ex-post, nor even ex-ante (since $1/e$ of the max-product allocation may be less than $1/n$ of the total value). \citet{cole2013mechanism} presents a different mechanism called Strong Demand Mechanism (SDM), which is particularly efficient when there are many agents and few goods (as in the case of coupon-based privatization).
 SDM gives to each agent a fraction of a single good, so all objects are shared.
-Hence, SDM too does not seem compatible with sharing minimization.
+Hence, SDM is apparently incompatible with sharing minimization.

 \begin{remark} For the case of two agents, \citet{cole2013positive} present a mechanism called MAX, which runs both the consensus-allocation mechanism and the partial-allocation mechanism and returns the outcome with the highest social welfare.
-They prove that this combination is still truthful and guarantees at least $2/3$ of the optimal social welfare. \end{remark}
+They prove that the resulting mechanism is truthful, envy-free, proportional, and guarantees at least $2/3$ of the maximum social welfare.
+Moreover, as explained above, for two agents the consensus-allocation mechanism can be implemented with at most 2 sharings and the partial-allocation mechanism can be implemented with at most 1 sharing. \end{remark}